iossifovlab/gpf/docs/grr_workflow.md

    * `histograms/score9.png` is a figure of the histogram for quick inspection.

-   For each of these files a state file is created into GRR state directory `.grr`.

    At the end this command will update the resource manifest file to include the histograms' files.